 Communication and time management skills are essential for every student as they work toward greater independence for their academic responsibilities while balancing other activities.
 The Middle and Upper School policy on attendance has been developed to encourage students to be in attendance on time, every day.
 When students begin to develop poor attendance habits, they often miss activities, labs, and instructions that cause them to fall behind in their classes.

 Arrival and Departure

-The building is open at 7:15 am.
-The school does not provide supervision for Middle and Upper School students arriving before 7:40 am.
-All students are expected to have completed their lunch menus, if ordering from a vendor, have the appropriate material(s), and be in their classrooms by 8:00 am.
+The building opens at 7:40 am.
+All students are expected to have the appropriate material(s) and be in their classrooms by 8:00 am.